bboyho/SmartMatrix_LED_RTC_Clock/README.md

 SmartMatrix LED RTC Clock
 ========================================

-This examples uses the SmartLED Shield V4 for Teensy 3 to display the current time on an LED Matrix.
-Time is kept with the RTC1307
+This examples uses the SmartLED Shield V4 for Teensy 3 to display the current time on a 32x32 LED RGB Matrix Panel.
+Time is kept with the DS1307 RTC.
+This example also includes a jumper to adjust for daylight savings.

 Repository Contents
 -------------------

 * **/Firmware** - Example code